Home Forums Sign Making Discussions Traditional Re-filling gold text on engraved marble

 • Re-filling gold text on engraved marble

-Posted by Martin Manley on January 25, 2010 at 5:23 pm
+Posted by Martin Manley on 25 January 2010 at 17:23

 Hi Folks

 A customer has asked me to refurbish an engraved black marble gravestone where the original gold infill has all but faded away.
-I’ve done this many times on engraved brass or silver plaques, but never on the marble.

-any tips on what paint to use (I want to avoid leafing) and is there any special technique I should know about?
+Any tips on what paint to use (I want to avoid leafing), and is there any special technique I should know about?

 Cheers